 Staff recognised in Queen’s birthday honours

-Professor Andrew Calder, retired Professor in Centre for Reproductive Health, has been made a Member of the Most Excellent Order of the British Empire (MBE).
-The award is for services to obstetrics and gynaecology.
+Professor Janette Webb, Professor of Sociology of Organisations, has been granted a Member of the Order of the British Empire (MBE) for her services to energy transition in the UK.

 Professor Webb’s research surrounds energy and society, with a particular focus on European practice for sustainable heat and low energy buildings.
 She has made multiple contributions as a policy advisor, and has been influential in both UK and Scottish Government strategy.
 Currently, she leads research group Heat and the City.